SolomonKritz/TwitchPlaysPiano/README.md

 ###Other Commands
 * To change the volume to 100, type **"!vol 100"**.
 The allowed range is between 0 and 127.
-* To double the default time a note is played, type **"!beat 2"**.
+* To change the default time a note is played to 2 seconds, type **"!beat 2"**.
 There is an upper limit on this command to prevent excessively long notes from being played.

 ##Credits and Thanks:
 ###Authors: